1 Sitio(s) de ejecución

 Rudensk is a small town situated approximately 40 km east of Minsk.
 According to one census, there were 176 Jews (16% of the total population) living in the village on the eve of the war.
 The village was occupied by German forces in late June 1941.
 It is estimated that one third of the prewar Jewish population managed to evacuate before German arrival.

-Upon the German arrival, all Jews were forced to register.
+Upon the Germans' arrival, all Jews were forced to register.
 An open and unguarded ghetto was created on Dukora Street.
-It existed from September 1941 till Ocotber 10, 1941, when it was liquidated by German police forces, assisted by Lithuanian auxiliaries and Belarusian local police.
-Once the Jews were chased out of their houses, they were gathered in the central square of Rudensk.
-Then, they were taken to the quarry, where they were shot.
-There were approximately between 120 and 300 Jewish victims.
+It existed from September 1941 to Ocotber 10, 1941, when it was liquidated by German police forces, assisted by Lithuanian auxiliaries and local Belarusian police.
+The Jews were chased out of their homes and assembled at the central square.
+They were then taken to the quarry where they were shot.
+There were circa.
+120-300 Jewish victims.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?